AdobeDocs/target-dev.en/help/dev/patterns/initialize-sdk.md

 * The data layer should be ready with all the data that must be sent to [!DNL Target].
 * Recommendations: enrich profile.
-  * Pass entity.id to capture data for recently viewed criteria and items based on criteria based on last viewed product.
+  * Pass `entity.id` to capture data for recently viewed criteria and items based on criteria based on last viewed product.
-  * Pass entity.id to capture data for popularity criteria based on favorite category.
+  * Pass `entity.id` to capture data for popularity criteria based on favorite category.
-  * Profile attribute if custom criteria is based on it or used in inclusion rule filtering in any criteria.
+  * Pass the profile attribute if custom criteria is based on it or used in inclusion rule filtering in any criteria.
 * Recommendations: ingest product data.
-  * Other entity parameters (reserved and custom) can be passed to ingest or update the product catalog in Recommendations.
+  * Other entity parameters (reserved and custom) can be passed to ingest or update the product catalog in [!DNL Recommendations].
-  * The product catalog can also be updated by seeing entity feeds using the Target UI or API.
+  * The product catalog can also be updated by using entity feeds using the [!DNL Target] UI or API.

 **Map data to [!DNL Target]**